Crafting ideas

 photo source: revistadinlemn.ro

-The subject is very interesting and there is much more to say about it.
-But I think it's good to stop here with the promise that I'll be back with a part 2 (probably part 3) very shortly.
+The subject is a very offering one and there is much more to be said about it.
+But I think it's good to stop here with the promise that I'll be back with a part 2 (and probably part 3) very shortly.

 wood antiquing